Renew-ify

 Warning Status

-Example: 20 days left with 30-day notification period = Warning
+Example: 20 days left with 30-day notification = Warning ⚠️

 Expired Status

-The license expiry date has passed
+The document's expiry date has passed and requires immediate action

-Example: Expiry date was yesterday = Expired
+Example: Expiry date was yesterday = Expired ❌

-Recommended Notification Periods
+Recommended Notification Periods by Document Type

-SSL Certificates
+SSL/TLS Certificates

 30 days